securityfirst/tent-content/contents_en/operations/meetings/beginner/arrival-at-a-meeting.md

 *	Arrive first to check for possible surveillance;
 *	Survey approaches, entrance, exits, and toilets;
-*	Do not buy anything or you unpack until you are sure you are clear;
+*	Do not buy anything or unpack until you are sure you are clear;
-*	Be prepared to wwitch to your alternate location at the last minute if there is a problem or risk of surveillance.
+*	Be prepared to switch to your alternate location at the last minute if there is a problem.

 ## Monitor the meeting place

 *	Sit where you can see the rest of the space;
 *	Sit with your back to a wall;
 *	Sit near the exit or identify an escape route.
 *	Position a colleague nearby if possible to monitor the meeting, entrance, and exits.
+Ask if they can overhear you.

 ## Observe other people